 Step 3: Find your member agency and click on the link.
 This will direct you to the workflow steps to complete this report, which includes the Program Area Hours, Leveraged Funds, and Preview section.
 In the Program Area Hours section, enter the hours of instruction totals for the year for each program area.
+Please Note - Launchboard data is displayed for informational purposes only.

 Step 4: Next click on the Leveraged Funds section and enter expense totals for each fund broken up by program area.
+Note: Funding streams will open for all program areas that have reportable hours